A Christmas First

 Before we said goodbye, Odalis promised to send us a picture of her Christmas tree, so we can put it on our fridge.
 I know that every time I’ll look at it, I will feel closer to her at Christmas.

-This virtual visit is a special 'first' for Odalis and Lizzie — and for World Vision UK.
+This visit is a 'first' for World Vision UK.

-What special first could you give to a vulnerable child his Christmas?
+What first could you give to a vulnerable child?Sponsor a child